-Ranked First in the UK for Graduate Prospects in Journalism – Times Good University Guide 2016
+Ranked First in the UK for Employability in Journalism –

 The Centre for Journalism at the University of Kent sets a new standard of excellence in journalism education.